Jacob Hamblin Home, Santa Clara, Utah, USA

 Phone Number: (435) 673-5181

-The Jacob Hamblin Home is owned and operated as a Church Historic Site by the Church of Jesus Christ of Latter-day Saints.
-It is open to the public with no admission charge.
+The Jacob Hamblin Home is owned and operated as a Church Historic Site by The Church of Jesus Christ of Latter-day Saints.
+Tours are available to the public with no admission charge.

 Articles & Resources